mayfrost/guides/X.md

 `fc-list`
 * To show an ordered list of fonts matching a certain name or pattern:
 `fc-match -s <NAME>`
-* To update fontconfig cached list of fonts:
+* To update the list of fonts:
 `fc-cache -fv`
 * To update an specific directory:
 `fc-cache /path/to/fonts/`